baliyanvinay/Python-Refresher/README.md

 ```
 <b>Proxy Models</b>
 1. Proxy(something authorized to act on behalf of another) models altering some properties of base model like ordering or adding new method
-2. Changes the behavior of original model
+2. Changes the behavior of original model, won't be saved in DB
 3. Proxy model will also operate on the base model

 ```python